shayandavoodii/OnlinePortfolioSelection.jl/docs/src/benchmark.md

  0.960423009921307
 ```

-The result indicates that if we had invested in the given period, we would have lost ~3.9% of our capital.
-Note that [`sn`](@ref) automatically takes the last 10 relative prices in this case.
+The result reveals that if investment had been made during the specified period, a loss of approximately 3.9% of the capital would have been incurred.
+It's noteworthy that [`sn`](@ref) automatically accounts for the last 10 relative prices in this context.

-Note that this package provides functions to analyze the performance of the algorithm.
-See the [Performance evaluation](@ref) section for more details.
+Additionally, this package offers functions for assessing the algorithm's performance.
+For further details, refer to the [Performance evaluation](@ref) section.